paradox76/Polytext-Layout-Preserving-PDF-Translation/README.md

 # Polytext — Read Books in Any Language

 Polytext is a full-stack web platform for reading and translating PDF books.
-Open a book in the flipbook reader, pick a language, and read the same page — same layout, same structure — in the language of your choice.
+Open a book in the flipbook reader, pick a language, and read the same page in the language of your choice, with the same layout and structure preserved.
 Works on both digital PDFs and scanned books.

 **Live Demo:** [coming soon]